How Content Can Increase Conversions

 Content writing for a cleaning company is a dirty business.
 It tests a content writer’s ability to bring content to life and make it work hard for the client.
 One of the services offered by this client was mould remediation, they were struggling to get conversions.
 I suggested a ‘four-pronged’ approach.

-- I contacted universities in the area on my client’s behalf and offered to produce useful articles for their students on mould remediation.
-This enables the university to provide a useful resource for their students, the caveat was, for each university to include a link to my client’s website, high value, a massive SEO win.
+- Contact universities in the area and offer to produce useful articles for their students on how to deal with mould.
+The universities will be able to provide a useful resource for their students.
+The caveat was, for each university to include a link to my client’s website.
+High authority links = a massive SEO win.

 - I added FAQs to the page, increasing SEO and improving the user experience.